 Children with hemiparetic cerebral palsy, a movement disorder that affects use of one side of the body, showed improved use of the arm and hand after receiving a high dose of Constraint-Induced Movement Therapy (CIMT).
 CIMT involves restricting the better functioning arm and hand with a splint or cast, while a highly trained therapist engages the child in activities that reinforce and shape the movement and functional skills in the impaired arm and hand.
-Researchers found that a more intensive level of CIMT—3-hour sessions, 5 days a week for 4 weeks—produced the most noticeable and longer lasting improvements.
+More intensive CIMT—3-hour sessions, 5 days a week for 4 weeks—produced the most noticeable and longer lasting improvements.
 A moderate dose—2.5-hour sessions, 3 days a week for 4 weeks—did not produce gains significantly greater than the control group, which received a standard combination of physical and occupational therapy.

-Niemann-Pick disease type C1 (NPC1), a rare genetic disorder affecting children and adolescents, results from an impaired ability to move cholesterol through cells, leading to difficulty controlling movements, liver and lung disease, impaired swallowing, intellectual decline, and death.
-NICHD researchers found that Riluzole, a drug approved to treat amyotrophic lateral sclerosis, a disease affecting nerve cells controlling movement, could slow the gradual loss of a particular brain cell that occurs in NPC1.
+Niemann-Pick disease type C1 (NPC1), a rare genetic disorder, results from an impaired ability to move cholesterol through cells, leading to difficulty controlling movements, liver and lung disease, impaired swallowing, intellectual decline, and death.
+NICHD researchers found that riluzole, a drug approved to treat amyotrophic lateral sclerosis (sometimes called Lou Gehrig's disease) that affects nerve cells controlling movement, could slow the gradual loss of a particular brain cell that occurs in NPC1.

 MRI technique could reduce need for radiation in measuring tumor response to chemotherapy in children (PMID: 32368961)

 Researchers compared whole-body diffusion-weighted magnetic resonance imaging (DW MRI), which measures the density of tumors by tracking the movement of water molecules in tissue, to fluorine 18 fluorodeoxyglucose positron emission tomography (FDG PET).
-Both techniques showed significant agreement in tracking tumor response to therapy, raising the possibility that DW MRI might one day be used in place of computerized tomography scanning, either together with FDG PET or alone, without the need to inject radioactive glucose.
-This new approach could reduce radiation exposure by 80% for combined FDG PET/DW MRI and fully eliminate radiation exposure for tumors that can be evaluated with DW MRI only.
+Both techniques showed significant agreement in tracking tumor response to therapy.
+The findings suggest that DW MRI might one day replace computerized tomography scanning, either together with FDG PET or alone, without the need to inject radioactive glucose.
+The new approach could reduce radiation exposure by 80% for combined FDG PET/DW MRI and eliminate radiation exposure for tumors evaluated with DW MRI only.